-At the test center, the talk to the staff if you ever have or had:
+At the test center, the staff will ask if you have or ever have had:

 Based on the results, your doctor will decide if any further tests or treatments are needed.

 Positron emission tomography-computed tomography (PET/CT).
 Radiological Society of North America Radiology Info website.
-Available at: http://www.radiologyinfo.org/en/info.cfm?pg=pet.
-Updated March 28, 2013.
-Accessed May 22, 2013.
+Available at: https://www.radiologyinfo.org/en/info.cfm?pg=pet.
+Updated January 23, 2017.
+Accessed March 14, 2018.

 Schidt GP, Kramer H, Reiser MF, Glaser C. Whole-body magnetic resonance imaging and positron-emission tomography-computed tomography in oncology.
-Topics in Magn Res Imaging.
-2007;18:193-202.
+Top Magn Reson Imaging.
+2007;18(3):193-202.

 Last reviewed March 2018 by EBSCO Medical Review Board Marcie L. Sidman, MD Last Updated: 3/18/2013